 This advanced workshop is designed for those who have attended Civil Lawsuits without Tears: The Basics of Representing Yourself in Court or those who need more information on the process for drafting, filing, and responding to motions and orders.
 In this workshop you will learn about the purpose, content, format and calendaring of motions along with the court rules governing them.

-Family Law Workshops
+Family Law Series

 In these workshops, you will learn about various aspects of family law.
 All are presented by members of the Legal Technician Division, PLLC, in association with the Public Law Library of King County.